Jodel/Jodel-Backend-Challenge/README.md

 Welcome!

-For this code challenge we would like you to write a simple NodeJS REST API project or just fork one of the existing projects on Github (https://github.com/ealeksandrov/NodeAPI or https://github.com/scotch-io/node-api), and then extend it with some functionalities below.
+For this code challenge we would like you to write a simple NodeJS REST API project in [express.js](https://expressjs.com/) framework, and then extend it with some functionalities below.

 ## Adding MongoDB